 He married Magdelan M. Mauerman.
 Mrs. Salter was born in New York on the 11th of August, 1857.
 She was the 3rd of 7 children born to John B. Mauerman and the former Anna Marie Wagner.
 Her father was a plasterer and her siblings were; Joseph Mauerman (who died at the age of 2), Theodore F. Mauerman, Frank Mauerman, Edward J. Mauerman, Michael Mauerman, Philip Mauerman and Rose M. Mauerman.
 According to the 1875 census, Mrs. Salter was a dress maker.

-Dr. and Mrs. Salter had 3 children.
-Their son, Albert P. Salter was born in December of 1892 (d.
+Dr. and Mrs. Salter had 3 children all born in Buffalo, New York.
+Their son, Albert Pellew Salter was born on the 16th of December, 1892 (d.
 1966).
-A second son, Leo W. Salter was born in November of 1893 (d.
-1982) and their daughter Mary was born in November of 1895.
+A second son, Leo William Salter was born on the 1st of November, 1893 (d.
+1982) and their daughter Marie Catherine Salter was born on the 24th of November, 1895.

-Dr. Salter died on the 12th of November, 1920 in Buffalo, New York.
-His wife Magdelan died on the 26th of February, 1927.
-They are buried in the United German and French Cemetery, Cheektowaga, Erie County, New York, U.S.A.
+Dr. Salter died at his residence, 32 St. Paul Street in Buffalo on the 12th of November, 1920.
+His wife Magdelan continued to reside at 32 St Paul Street with her 2 sons after the death of her husband.
+She died on the 26th of February, 1927.
+Dr. and Mrs. Salter were buried in the United German and French Cemetery, Cheektowaga, Erie County, New York, U.S.A.